New Website Allows Iowa Parents and Students to Report Bullying Online

 Iowa Law Supports Safe Schools

-Under the law, harassment or bullying is defined as any “written, verbal, electronic or physical conduct based on an actual or perceived trait or characteristic of the student which creates an objectively hostile school environment.”
-A “hostile school environment” could entail fear of physical harm or property damage, which might impact a student’s mental health, academic achievement or ability to participate in services or activities at the school.
+Under the law, harassment or bullying is defined as “written, verbal, electronic or physical conduct based on an actual or perceived trait or characteristic of the student which creates an objectively hostile school environment.”
+A “hostile school environment” could entail fear of physical harm or property damage, which might impact a student’s mental health, academic achievement, or ability to participate in services or activities at the school.

 How to Report Bullying Online

 The online form provided by the Eychaner Foundation begins with a pull-down option allowing the person reporting the bullying to ensure the report is sent to the proper school district.
-There is also a box to list the specific school where the incident occurred and whether it involved students or staff.
-The form can also be used by district employees who face harassment or bullying from their employer.
+There is also a box to list the school where the incident occurred and whether it involved students or staff.
+The form can also be used by district employees who face harassment or bullying from their employers.
 The reporter is also asked to select the category of harassment that was witnessed or experienced, whether race, gender, religion, or another one of the 17 protected traits under Iowa law.

 Will the System Work?